docsteveharris/dotfiles/README.md

 # .files

 These are my dotfiles.
-Take anything you want, but at your own risk.
+They are a fork of the [webpro](https://github.com/webpro/dotfiles) dotfiles from Lars Kappert.

+---

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).